tpalczew/HideFaces/README.md

   - Simple Machine Learning algorithm, Haar Cascade Classifier, that is commonly used in business aplications.
 This choice was motivated by the simplicity of approach and time constraints.
 I wanted to obtain a minimum viable product quickly and from this point move on to more sophisticated and challenging approaches.
 I decide to use previously trained Haar Classifier (trained on frontal face images).

-  - Deep Learning algorithm from single stage detectors family, You Only Look Once (YOLO) deep learning single stage detector.
+  - Deep Learning algorithm, from single stage detectors family, You Only Look Once (YOLO).

 If you would like to train Haar from scratch this post presents in detail all necessary steps: